 - (1) The number of shares of common stock reflected in the table is the number of shares that are deemed to be beneficially owned under the federal securities laws.
 Shares deemed to be beneficially owned include shares as to which, directly or indirectly, through any contract, relationship, arrangement, understanding or otherwise, either voting power or investment power is held or shared or as to which the individual has the right to acquire beneficial ownership within sixty (60) days through the exercise of an option, warrant, right of conversion of a security or otherwise.
-Unless otherwise stated, the named person has the sole voting and investment power for the shares indicated. - (2) Percentage of ownership is based on 11,688,700 shares of Company common stock outstanding as of April 15, 2024, and treats as outstanding all shares underlying currently exercisable options held by the identified beneficial owner.
-These shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other person. - (3) This information is based solely upon our review of a Schedule 13G filed by The Vanguard Group with the SEC on February 12, 2024, reporting beneficial ownership as of December 29, 2023, which states that the reporting person has no voting power and sole dispositive power over 669,567 shares and shared dispositive power over 3,961 shares. - (4) This information is based solely upon our review of a Schedule 13G filed by Renaissance Technologies LLC with the SEC on February 12, 2024, reporting beneficial ownership as of January 27, 2023, which states that the reporting person has sole voting and dispositive power over 588,567 shares. - (5) Includes 1,634 shares subject to currently exercisable options. - (6) Includes 6,634 shares subject to currently exercisable options. - (7) Includes 1,000 shares owned beneficially by Ms. McDonald's sister, as to which Ms. McDonald disclaims beneficial ownership. - (8) Includes (i) 1,634 shares subject to currently exercisable options, (ii) 15,000 shares owned beneficially by Dr. Ritota's wife, as to which Dr. Ritota disclaims beneficial ownership, and (iii) 5,000 shares owned beneficially by Dr. Ritota's daughter, as to which Dr. Ritota disclaims beneficial ownership. - (9) Includes shares subject to currently exercisable options and unvested shares of restricted stock as described in footnotes (4)-(8).
+Unless otherwise stated, the named person has the sole voting and investment power for the shares indicated. - (2) Percentage of ownership is based on 10,864,002 shares of Company common stock outstanding as of April 14, 2025, and treats as outstanding all shares underlying currently exercisable options held by the identified beneficial owner.
+These shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other person. - (3) This information is based solely upon our review of a Schedule 13G filed by The Vanguard Group with the SEC on February 13, 2024, reporting beneficial ownership as of December 29, 2023, which states that the reporting person has sole dispositive power over 669,567 shares and shared dispositive power over 3,961 shares. - (4) This information is based solely upon our review of a Schedule 13G filed by Needham Investment Management L.L.C., Needham Asset Management, LLC, Needham Aggressive Growth Fund and George A. Needham with the SEC on May 30, 2024, reporting beneficial ownership as of May 20, 2024.
+The Schedule 13G states that Needham Investment Management L.L.C. shares voting and dispositive power over all of the shares with Needham Asset Management, LLC, Needham Aggressive Growth Fund and George A. Needham.
+Needham Investment Management L.L.C. is the relevant entity for which each of Needham Asset Management, LLC and George A. Needham may be considered a control person. - (5) This information is based solely upon our review of a Schedule 13G filed by Renaissance Technologies LLC with the SEC on February 13, 2024, reporting beneficial ownership as of January 27, 2023, which states that the reporting person has sole voting and dispositive power over all of the shares. - (6) Includes 6,360 shares subject to currently exercisable options.

+- (7) Includes 6,360 shares subject to currently exercisable options. - (8) Includes 1,000 shares owned beneficially by Ms. McDonald's sister, as to which Ms. McDonald disclaims beneficial ownership. - (9) Includes (i) 6,360 shares subject to currently exercisable options, (ii) 15,000 shares owned beneficially by Dr. Ritota's wife, as to which Dr. Ritota disclaims beneficial ownership, and (iii) 5,000 shares owned beneficially by Dr. Ritota's daughter, as to which Dr. Ritota disclaims beneficial ownership. - (10) Includes 6,187 shares subject to currently exercisable options. - (11) Includes shares subject to currently exercisable options as described in footnotes (6)-(11).